top of page

 (Ontario, California) The Pedestrian Safety Institute (PSI) and MAGLITE are urging pedestrians and motorists to be extra vigilant to save lives during July and the rest of the “vacation-months” the most dangerous time of the year for traffic fatalities.
 PSI and MAGLITE are promoting a public education campaign, National Roadside Traffic Safety Awareness Month.
 The goal is to reduce fatalities and injuries that occur on our roads and highways in vehicle traffic accidents, especially among pedestrians, who are far likelier to be fatally struck by vehicles at night than in the daytime.

-Drivers in the United States struck and killed 3,434 people in the first half of 2022 – up 5%, or 168 more deaths, from the same period the year before, according to the Governors Highway Safety Association (GHSA).
-This deeply troubling projection follows a 40-year high in pedestrian deaths in 2021 and continues a gruesome decade-long trend of more people dying while walking on U.S. roads.
+Drivers in the United States struck and killed 3,373 people in the first half of 2023 – down slightly from the same period the year before, according to the Governors Highway Safety Association (GHSA).
+While this modest 4% decrease in pedestrian fatalities is welcome news, deaths have risen 14% since 2019.
+The number of people killed while walking reached a four-decade high of more than 7,500 in 2022.

 The “vacation months” are also a time for special caution at night.
 Despite traffic volumes being far lower at night than in the daytime, more than half of all fatal crashes occur during the hours of dusk, darkness and dawn.
 And crashes at night are significantly deadlier than daytime crashes: In the hours from 6 p.m. to 6 a.m., the rate of fatalities (per 1,000 crashes) is more than double the daytime rate, rising to nearly 4 times the daytime rate for crashes occurring in the after-midnight hours.